Editor’s Note

 - minimal humidity retention

-This is critical for orchards, where enclosed microclimates easily cause fungal issues such as Botrytis or powdery mildew.
+This is critical for orchards, where enclosed microclimates readily promote fungal diseases such as Botrytis and powdery mildew.

 Effective Against Large Orchard Pests